-Each year, Chinese New Year is celebrated at the Opera House with sails lit in red, Lunar Lanterns and Mandarin tours.
-In 2016, some 22,000 people celebrated with us.
+Each year, Lunar New Year is celebrated at the Opera House with sails lit in red, Lunar Lanterns and Mandarin tours.
+In 2019, some 25,000 people celebrated with us.

 Discover the people, shows and stories that bring the Opera House to life on Backstage, the Opera House blog.